QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 * the role of generic interfaces in Julia performance

-These concepts relate to the way that Julia stores and acts on data

 Understanding them will help you

 * Design code that matches the "white-board" mathematics